blualg/m-ovito/doc/manual/reference/app_settings/general_settings.rst

   This option is permanently active on Linux and macOS platforms.
 Note that the :ref:`color of the viewport windows <application_settings.viewports>` is controlled by a separate option.

-Use seperate working directories for data import/export and session states If this is turned on, OVITO remembers across program sessions the most recently used folders for different file I/O operations, e.g., data file import & export, session state loading & saving, or image output.
+Use separate working directories for data import/export and session states If this is turned on, OVITO remembers across program sessions the most recently used folders for different file I/O operations, e.g., data file import & export, session state loading & saving, or image output.